marmelab/phpcr-browser/README.md

 Configuration
 -------------

-Create a `config/prod.yml` with the connection settings for the repositories you need to browser.
+Create a `config/prod.yml` with the connection settings for the repositories you need to browse.
 For instance, to use the browser with a local instance of jackrabbit:

 ```yml
 phpcr_repositories: